ibuddieat/zk_libcod/README.md

 - has its focus on the Linux variant of Call of Duty&reg; 2 Multiplayer and can be used with the original game binary,
 - and was implemented for non-profit and educational purposes.

+It requires the [server binary](cod2_lnxded) and .iwd files for game version 1.3 to be used as basis and **supports all four game protocol versions** (check out the `sv_version` and proxy dvars), including the ability to let players from all those versions to connect to the same server.
+All features in this extension work with the original (stock) client executables.

 ## ⭐ What's new?

-The extension requires the [server binary](cod2_lnxded) and .iwd files for game version 1.3 to be used as basis and **supports all four game protocol versions** (check out the `sv_version` and proxy dvars), including the ability to let players from all those versions to connect to the same server.
-All functions in this extension work with the original (stock) client executables.

 The following list documents changes in comparison to the [parent repository](doc/history.md):